hyperledger/anoncreds-spec/spec/data_flow_revocation.md

-If the [[ref: issuer]] has created the [[ref: RevReg]] from which they are issuing credentials to have an `ISSUANCE_TYPE` of `ISSUE_ON_DEMAND`, the [[ref:issuer]] must publish a [[ref: RevRegEntry]] (as described in the next section) as each credential issued.
+If the [[ref: issuer]] has created the [[ref: RevReg]] from which they are issuing credentials to have an `ISSUANCE_TYPE` of `ISSUE_ON_DEMAND`, the [[ref:issuer]] must publish a [[ref: RevRegEntry]] (as described in the next section) as each credential is issued.
 Based on the experience of the AnonCreds community in the use of revocable credentials, it is highly recommended the `ISSUE_ON_DEMAND` approach **NOT** be used unless absolutely required by your use case.
 The reason for this recommendation is that `ISSUE_ON_DEMAND` requires